kevinlondon/kevinlondon.github.io/_posts/2023-07-05-interview-tips-and-tricks.md

 ## Brief Introductions

 Be brief and offer the interviewer the chance to ask more if they're interested.
-In about 30 seconds to one minute, aim to cover your name, position, career summary, and relevant background.
+In about 30 to 60 seconds, aim to cover your name, position, career summary, and relevant background.

 Here's my sample introduction as an interviewer:

 > My name is Kevin London.
 I'm a Software Engineer at Snapchat and I've been here
-> for about a year.
+> for a little over a year.
 I'm on the A/B team and we build tools
-> for internal teams to run tests to evaluate whether customers enjoy changes
+> for internal teams to determine whether customers enjoy changes
 > before we launch them more broadly.
 I've worked as a software engineer for about
 > ten years at companies including startups and Amazon before joining Snap.